hdoer/berkdemir.github.io/_posts/2021-05-02-Plaxis-Python-Connection.md

 `([<Entity {073DA50B-22A0-4D85-B9B1-E6470DC89EC4}>], ['RetainingWall'])`

+## Disclaimer

+I am not a coder, software engineer.
+So, there are many don't-dos in the codes below.
+For example, no proper error handling is used.
+The proposed codes' runtime can be decreased significantly.
+You should rewrite everything given below to have a proper code.
+If you do not know Plaxis-Python connection but you are experienced in Python, you can find clever ways to rewrite the code, but this article will help you to get started.
+If you find a better way to write these codes, please let me know and I can edit the Gist and post by thanking you.

 ## Before the Codes

 There are several ways to contact with Plaxis using Python.
 One of them is using the interpreter coming built-in with Plaxis for short codes.
 You can reach this by Expert - Python - Interpreter menu.
 This is already connected to Plaxis without a need for `boilerplate` code that calls for the `plxscripting`.
 It uses Jupyter QtConsole and works great.